ohno9119/picom-conf-gtk/README.md

 - [`libconfig (libconfig-dev)`](https://hyperrealm.github.io/libconfig)

 ## Localizations
-The localization system is currently complete aside from some minor bugs.
-This program loads in localized text strings from: /usr/share/picomconfgtk/locales/(LOCALE NAME).locale.
+The localization system is currently complete aside from some minor bugs, this program loads in localized text strings from: /usr/share/picomconfgtk/locales/(LOCALE NAME).locale.
 An example localization has been provided as "example.locale".